-Despite popular opinion, I don't have the cool million dollars it would take to acquire a North American Hockey League franchise and fund it for an entire season.
+Despite popular opinion, I don't have the cool million and a half dollars it would take to acquire a North American Hockey League franchise and fund it for an entire season.
 That is the kind of money we are talking about to join the NAHL club.

 There are others that have been tried to circumvent that pesky little cash-on-hand requirement and ended up making a mockery of the level of play.
 This story is not about Barry Soskin or Mark Hammersmith directly, but we are certain that the NAHL is determined not to make THAT mistake again.